RalleYTN/SimpleJSON/README.md

 Because the original was made for Java 2.
 A version of Java where things like generics weren't there yet.
 That causes code written with the original library to be completly type unsafe.
 It was a casting hell.
 And on top of that, you could not serialize and deserialize objects.

+# Features

+- [x] type safe JSON parsing
+- [x] parsing JSON with a stoppable SAX like content handler
+- [x] serializing and deserializing
+- [x] formatting and minimizing JSON data
+- [x] light weight JSON writing
+- [x] a `JSONObject` and `JSONArray` class allowing for reading and writing of JSON data even without serializing

 # Requirements

 - Java 8 or higher